compumike08/monopoly-banking/README.md

 # monopoly-banking

 ## Running App
+You must set the following environment variable prior to running:
+- MONOPOLY_APP_JWT_SECRET (this value should be base64 encoded)

 ### For Dev
 Run the following command: `mvn spring-boot:run`

 ### For Prod
-You must set the following environment variables before starting the production application:
+You must also set the following environment variables before starting the production application:
 - POSTGRES_URL
 - POSTGRES_PORT
 - MONOPOLY_APP_DB_USER